typedefs/typedefs.github.io/content/index.md

 ## What?

-Typedefs is a programming language agnostic, algebraic datatype definition language.
+Typedefs is a programming language agnostic, algebraic datatype definition language, written in [Idris](https://www.idris-lang.org/).

-It is written in the [Idris](https://www.idris-lang.org/) programming language.

 Current backends are Haskell, ReasonML and JSON Schema, see [targets](/targets) for details.